dhanush131997/Hospitality_Revenue_Analysis/README.md

 🌐 Microsoft Excel Power Pivot for data verification purpose.

-Total 5 CSV files Data has been imported into our Project:-
+*Total 5 CSV files Data has been imported into our Project*:-

 dim_date
 dim_hotels